zzzooeee/test-mapping-nextflow/README.md

 The reports created by nextflow of the pipeline run on th example data can be found in the *Reports* Folder.

 ## Suggested improvements on the pipeline
+- Add a Multiqc step at the end to summarise all the quality controls

-To run this script in other environments, cluster, clouds,..., the programs needed would have to be embedded differently in the pipeline, through the config files and containers.
+- To run this script in other environments, cluster, clouds,..., the programs needed would have to be embedded differently in the pipeline, through the config files and containers.
-It would also be good to add a step to check if the genome is already indexed,and skip this step if the index is already available.
+- It would also be good to add a step to check if the genome is already indexed,and skip this step if the index is already available.

 ## Source reference genome
 https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/